-- 1) construct necessary infrastructure improvements to facilitate or mitigate the impacts of the project; - 2) pay for such improvements that will be constructed by another party; or - 3) contribute his/her proportional share toward such improvements if they are being undertaken as part of a larger plan.
+- 1. construct necessary infrastructure improvements to facilitate or mitigate the impacts of the project; - 2. pay for such improvements that will be constructed by another party; or - 3. contribute his/her proportional share toward such improvements if they are being undertaken as part of a larger plan.

-Article 17.
-Utilities Standards
+Article 18 Utilities Standards

-- Section 17.1 General Provisions
+- Section 18.1 General Provisions

-- Section 17.2 Water Service and Wells
+- Section 18.2 Water Service and Wells

-- Section 17.3 Sewerage and Septic Systems
+- Section 18.3 Sewerage and Septic Systems

-- Section 17.4 Electrical Utilities
+- Section 18.4 Electrical Utilities

+all utilities to adequately meet the nt and anticipated.

+nd cables shall be located underground.

+ne lines are permitted during construction

+ent shall not be built in public rights of

+))

-- 17.1.1 The development shall be provided with all utilities to adequately meet the anticipated use of the project both current and anticipated. - 17.1.2 All new and relocated wires, conduits, and cables shall be located underground. - 17.1.3 Temporary overhead power and telephone lines are permitted during construction only. - 17.1.4 Utility equipment for private development shall not be built in public rights of way. - 17.1.5 At its reasonable, discretion, the Planning Board may require that utilities for the proposed site plan be designed oversized, and/or with additional conduits, stubs, or extensions provided within the public right-of-way, to serve nearby land that is an integral part of the neighborhood service area. - 17.1.6 Utilities shall be located in order to not conflict with roadside drainage systems, trees that are to be preserved, lighting systems, other utilities, and other such elements located on or off site. - 17.1.7 It is the responsibility of the applicant to coordinate with all utility companies to ensure that non-municipal utilities are installed in accordance with approved plans and company specifications.
+- 18.1.5 At its reasonable, discretion, the Planning Board may require that utilities for the proposed site plan be designed oversized, and/or with additional conduits, stubs, or extensions provided within the public right-of-way, to serve nearby land that is an integral part of the neighborhood service area. - 18.1.6 Utilities shall be located in order to not conflict with roadside drainage systems, trees that are to be preserved, lighting systems, other utilities, and other such elements located on or off site. - 18.1.7 It is the responsibility of the applicant to coordinate with all utility companies to ensure that non-municipal utilities are installed in accordance with approved plans and company specifications.

-17.1.8 Easements
+18.1.8 Easements

-- (a) Easements located on private property for use by the Town of Durham shall be at least 30 feet wide.
-It is preferable that such easements run alongside and rear lot lines, if practicable. - (b) No buildings, structures, or septic leaching areas may be situated within Durham utility easements. - (c) Reference pins made of ferrous metal shall be installed in the ground to indicate the location of all such easements.
+- a) Easements located on private property for use by the Town of Durham shall be at least 30 feet wide.
+It is preferable that such easements run along side and rear lot lines, if practicable. - b) No buildings, structures, or septic leaching areas may be situated within Durham utility easements. - c) Reference pins made of ferrous metal shall be installed in the ground to indicate the location of all such easements.
 The pins shall be 1⁄2 inch in diameter and a total of 24 inches in length.
-They shall project 1.5 inches above the ground. - 17.1.9 Solar systems.
-Should the property owner seek to add any building-mounted solar photovoltaic or solar thermal system at any time, then such installation shall be exempt from Planning Board site plan review.
+They shall project 1.5 inches above the ground.

-Section 17.2 Water Service and Wells
+Section 18.2 Water Service and Wells

-17.2.1 An adequate supply of potable water for domestic consumption, using municipal water or private wells, as appropriate, shall be provided for all developments.
+18.2.1 An adequate supply of potable water for domestic consumption, using municipal water or private wells, as appropriate, shall be provided for all developments.

-17.2.2 Municipal Water Service
+18.2.2 Municipal Water Service